aaronparker/aaronparker.github.io/_posts/2015-01-26-webinar-replay-folder-redirection-impacts-user-experience-breaks-stuff.md

 We had approximately 240 attendees, which as fantastic interest in this topic and [the webinar reply is now available for viewing](http://xenapptraining.com/citrix-xenapp-7-6-with-folder-redirection) for xenapptraining.com members.

-We had time to answer a couple of questions at the end of the presentation; however there were some additional questions, and I&#8217;ll attempt to answer a selection of them here:
+We had time to answer a couple of questions at the end of the presentation; however there were some additional questions, and I'll attempt to answer a selection of them here:

 _**Q**: I stream AppData\Roaming, and redirect Documents and Favourites, but exclude the other two AppFata folders: LocalLow and Local.
 These folder contents are destroyed on each user log off.
 Is this bad practice?_